rosengurtt/atomImageProcessor/readme.md

 To use the API, the parameter "imageName" must be provided.
 This parameter is the name of the image file (with or without the png extension)

 If the user wants to resize the image, he can pass the parameters horizontalSize and/or verticalSize.
-If both are passed and they don't have the same horiz to vertical rate as the raw image, only one of the 2 parameters is used (the one that makes the image smaller)
+If both are passed and they don't have the same horiz to vertical rate as the raw image, only one of the 2 parameters is used (the one that makes the image smaller).
+In any case the image will keep always the right horiz to vertical ratio so the image is not distorted

 If the user wants to add a watermark, the parameter "watermark" has to be provided